 “Within three days, we had 10 electricians volunteering the first weekend and then 15 out there the second,” said Pat with Coastal Electric.
 “We were more than happy to donate our time for such a great cause.”

 “Right away, some people just talk and get something we need,” Tim O’Connell said.
 “It’s been that way with both Coastal Electric and CES Weymouth; it’s just been amazing.
 Electricians from Boston to all over South Shore got behind it right away.
-That stuff won’t be forgotten by me anytime soon.”
+I won’t forget that anytime soon.”

 A Flood of Support